Zulko/moviepy/README.rst

     :target: Gitter_
     :alt: Discuss MoviePy on Gitter

-MoviePy (full documentation here_) is a Python module for video editing: cutting, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
+MoviePy (full documentation_) is a Python module for video editing: cutting, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
 See the gallery_ for some examples of use.

 MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux, with Python 2.7+ and 3.
 Here it is in action in an IPython notebook: